 LDR-based automatic lights flicker due to the change in light intensity at dawn and dusk.
 So compact fluorescent lamps (CFLs) are unsuitable in such circuits as flickering may damage the electronic circuits within these lamps.
-The circuit described here can solve the problem and switch on the lamp instantly when the light intensity decreases below a preset level.
+The sunset lamp circuit described here can solve the problem and switch on the lamp instantly when the light intensity decreases below a preset level.

-The circuit uses popular timer IC NE555 (IC1) as a Schmitt trigger to give the bistable action.
+This sunset lamp circuit uses popular timer IC NE555 (IC1) as a Schmitt trigger to give the bistable action.
 The set and reset functions of the comparators within the NE555 are used to give the instantaneous action.
 The upper threshold comparator of IC1 trips at 2/3Vcc, while the lower trigger comparator trips at 1/3Vcc.
 The inputs of both the threshold comparator and the trigger comparator of NE555 (pins 6 and 2) are tied together and connected to the voltage divider formed by LDR1 and VR1.
 The voltage across LDR1 depends on the light intensity.

 In daylight, LDR1 has low resistance and the input voltage to the threshold comparator goes above 2/3Vcc and its output becomes zero, which resets the internal flip-flop of IC1.
 But the input to the trigger comparator is still more than 1/3Vcc, which keeps output pin 3 of IC1 low.
 Triac BT136 connected to output pin 3 of IC1 remains quiescent due to insufficient value of current for firing it.
 Thus lamp L1 remains ‘off’ during daytime.